PentaHelix/pentahelix.github.io/_posts/2015-08-04-ASCII-Tutorial-Revisited.md

 float4 c = tex2D(_MainTex, uv);
 ```
 (this is in the frag function, however if you don't have basic shader knowledge you should probably read about that first)
-Now that we have the color we want, we need to get its brightness, I'm using the [simplified Liminance formula](http://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color).
+Now that we have the color we want, we need to get its brightness, I'm using the [simplified Luminance formula](http://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color).
 ```glsl
 int b = (int)((c.r*2+c.g*5+c.b*1)/_darkness);
 ```